18F/handbook/docs/00-contributing/README.md

 ## Writing documentation

-You should read the rest of this 00-contributing section if you intend to contribute beyond just a trello ticket or chatting in the #docs channel.
+You should read the rest of this 00-contributing section if you intend to contribute beyond just a Trello ticket or chatting in the #docs channel.